narenranjit/the-over-engineered-resume/public/resume.md

 ## Summary

 I'm an impact-oriented leader who thrives at the intersection of product and engineering.
-I lead high-performing teams to craft products that captivate through solutions that scale.
+I lead teams to craft products that captivate through engineering that scales.
 I foster cultures defined by curiosity, speed, and purpose, bridging vision and execution by shipping fast and learning often.

 - Proven **ability to scale** organizations during explosive growth as well navigating them through downturns.
 - Deep **product and user focus**, with adaptability to wear multiple hats to get things done.
 - Demonstrated success aligning **engineering efficiency** and scalability with long-term business goals.
-- Fostered cultures defined by **collaboration, learning, and grit**, with a strong bias for action.
 - Genuine **passion for programming** and architecting usable interfaces.

 ## Experience